scalacenter/scala-advent-of-code/docs/2024/puzzles/day13.md

 case class Claw(ax: Long, ay: Long, bx: Long, by: Long, x: Long, y: Long)
 ```

-Since a lot of numbers needs to be parsed, [Extractor Objects](https://docs.scala-lang.org/tour/extractor-objects.html) come in handy. this `L` object with an `unapply` method will parse a string to `Long`:
+Since a lot of numbers need to be parsed, [Extractor Objects](https://docs.scala-lang.org/tour/extractor-objects.html) come in handy. this `L` object with an `unapply` method will parse a string to `Long`:

 ```scala
 object L:
   def unapply(s: String): Option[Long] = s.toLongOption
 ```

-Then the inputs can be pattern matched like this:
+Then the inputs can be pattern-matched, like this:

 ```scala
 object Claw: